Ivo Pogorelić: Musical career

 Pogorelić won the Casagrande Competition in Terni, Italy in 1978 and the Montreal International Musical Competition in 1980.
 In 1980 he entered the X International Chopin Piano Competition in Warsaw but was eliminated in the third round, prompting juror Martha Argerich to resign from the jury in protest, calling Pogorelić a "genius".
 This action by Argerich, herself a pianist of international renown, precipitated a major scandal in the world of classical music.
 Her action was supported by two other jurors, who declared that it was "unthinkable that such an artist should not make it to the finals".
 Other judges spoke out about their disapproval of what they considered Pogorelić's eccentricities.
 Juror Eugene List stated, "He doesn't respect the music.
 He uses extremes to the point of distortion.
 And he puts on too much of an act."
 Louis Kentner had previously resigned from the jury after his own students were eliminated in the first stage saying, "if people like Pogorelić make it to the second stage, I cannot participate in the work of the jury.
 We have different aesthetic criteria."

 Pogorelić gave his debut recital in New York's Carnegie Hall in 1981.
 He debuted in London the same year.
 Since then, he has played many solo recitals worldwide and has played with some of the world's leading orchestras including the Boston Symphony Orchestra, the London Symphony Orchestra, the Chicago Symphony Orchestra, the Vienna Philharmonic, and the Berlin Philharmonic.
 Pogorelić soon began recording for Deutsche Grammophon and in 1982 he became one of their exclusive artists.
 He has made recordings of works by Bach, Beethoven, Brahms, Chopin, Haydn, Liszt, Mozart, Mussorgsky, Prokofiev, Rachmaninoff, Ravel, Scarlatti, Schumann, Scriabin and Tchaikovsky.

 Following the death of his wife in 1996, Pogorelić took a long leave from giving concerts.
 In 2019, he released his first album in 21 years, featuring piano sonatas by Beethoven (Nos.
 22 and 24) and Rachmaninoff (Sonata No. 2, revised version).

 Critical reception

 Pogorelić's performances have sometimes been controversial.
 His interpretations were well-received by concert audiences but not by all critics.
 Pogorelić's name is often attached with "controversy" and "eccentricity" in printed media.

 His early recording of Prokofiev's Sixth Sonata received high praise, including a Rosette award in the Penguin Guide to Recorded Classical Music.
 New York Times critic Harold C. Schonberg criticized Pogorelić for his unusually slow tempos in Beethoven's Op.
-111 Sonata, and said that Pogorelić "seems desperately trying to be the Glenn Gould of Romantic pianism (with some of Gould's eccentricities but none of his particular kind of genius)".
-Twenty years later, after Pogorelić's return from his extended absence, New York Times critic Anthony Tommasini reviewed a performance of the same piece, writing, "Here is an immense talent gone tragically astray.
+111 Sonata, writing that Pogorelić "seems desperately trying to be the Glenn Gould of Romantic pianism (with some of Gould's eccentricities but none of his particular kind of genius)".
+Twenty years later, after Pogorelić's return from his extended absence, New York Times critic Anthony Tommasini reviewed a performance of the same piece, writing: "Here is an immense talent gone tragically astray.
 What went wrong?"